List of Chinese dissidents

 This list consists of activists who are known as Chinese dissidents.
-The label is primarily applied to intellectuals who "push the boundaries" of society or criticize the policies of the government.
-Examples of the former include Wei Hui and Jia Pingwa, whose sexually explicit writings reflect dissent from traditional Chinese culture rather than the laws of the state.
+The label is primarily applied to intellectuals and other high-profile individuals from China who are known for their criticism of the Chinese government or its policies.

 Detained and jailed people

 Many Chinese political activists have been detained or jailed or exiled for their pro-democracy or rights defending activities.
 They include the following notable activists.